2007 St. Louis Rams season: Week 11: at San Francisco 49ers

 Coming off their first win of the year against the Saints, the Rams flew to Bill Walsh Field at Monster Park for a Week 11 NFC West rematch with the throwback-clad San Francisco 49ers.
-In the first quarter, St. Louis drew first blood as QB Marc Bulger completed a 3-yard TD pass to WR Torry Holt.
-The 49ers responded with kicker Joe Nedney getting a 28-yard TD field goal.
+In the first quarter, St. Louis drew first blood as quarterback Marc Bulger completed a 3-yard touchdown pass to wide receiver Torry Holt.
+The 49ers responded with kicker Joe Nedney getting a 28-yard field goal.
 In the second quarter, the Rams increased their lead with kicker Jeff Wilkins getting a 49-yard field goal for the only score of the period.

 After a scoreless third quarter, St. Louis continued its domination as Wilkins kicked a 35-yard field goal.
 San Francisco tried to come back as Nedney nailed a 38-yard and a 46-yard field goal, yet St. Louis managed to hold a late drive to seal the victory.

 With the win, not only did the Rams improve to 2–8, but they also became the sixth NFL franchise to reach 500 overall wins.

-WR Isaac Bruce ended this game with 13,795 career receiving yards (6th All-Time).
+Wide receiver Isaac Bruce ended this game with 13,795 career receiving yards (6th All-Time).

 Week 12: vs. Seattle Seahawks

 Coming off their divisional road win over the 49ers, the Rams went home for a Week 12 NFC West rematch with the Seattle Seahawks.
-In the first quarter, St. Louis got off to a fast start as rookie NT Adam Carriker tackled Seahawks RB Maurice Morris in Seattle's end zone for a safety, while RB Steven Jackson got a 53-yard TD run.
-The Seahawks immediately answered as CB Josh Wilson returned a kickoff 89 yards for a touchdown.
-Afterwards, the Rams went back to work as QB Gus Frerotte completed a 15-yard TD pass to WR Isaac Bruce.
+In the first quarter, St. Louis got off to a fast start as rookie nose tackle Adam Carriker tackled Seahawks running back Maurice Morris in Seattle's end zone for a safety, while running back Steven Jackson got a 53-yard touchdown run.
+The Seahawks immediately answered as cornerback Josh Wilson returned a kickoff 89 yards for a touchdown.
+Afterwards, the Rams went back to work as quarterback Gus Frerotte completed a 15-yard touchdown pass to wide receiver Isaac Bruce.
 In the second quarter, St. Louis improved its lead with kicker Jeff Wilkins getting a 23-yard field goal.

-In the third quarter, Seattle drew closer as kicker Josh Brown nailed a 33-yard field goal, while QB Matt Hasselbeck completed a 9-yard TD pass to WR Deion Branch.
-In the fourth quarter, the Seahawks took the lead as RB Leonard Weaver got a 5-yard TD run.
+In the third quarter, Seattle drew closer as kicker Josh Brown nailed a 33-yard field goal, while quarterback Matt Hasselbeck completed a 9-yard touchdown pass to wide receiver Deion Branch.
+In the fourth quarter, the Seahawks took the lead as running back Leonard Weaver got a 5-yard touchdown run.
 Near the end of the game, St. Louis managed to get into position to score from the Seahawks' 5-yard line.
-However, on four-straight down the Rams were kept out and Seattle managed to get the win.
+However, on four-straight downs the Rams were kept out and Seattle managed to get the win.

 With their sixth-straight loss to the Seahawks, the Rams fell to 2–9.

-QB Marc Bulger (3/5 for 32 yards and 1 interception) left the game in the 1st quarter with a concussion and didn't make a return.
+Quarterback Marc Bulger (3/5 for 32 yards and 1 interception) left the game in the first quarter with a concussion and did not make a return.